vincentchoqueuse/personal_website/docs/source/tutorials/digital_state_filter.rst

     $ gcc -fPIC -shared my_lib.c -o my_lib.so

-* Then, run the following python code.
+* Then, in the same folder, run the following python code.

 .. code ::